EmeraldCityIT/DNA-as-a-modular-biological-circut/README.md

 # DNA-as-a-modular-biological-circut

+This project aims to better understand DNA from an engineering and mechanical biology standpoint.

 [BASICS]

-The Sugar Phosphate "Backbone" is a n-type semiconductor similar to a circut board skeleton.
+The Sugar Phosphate "Backbone" is a n-type semiconductor similar to a "barebones" circut board.

-Sugar groups operate as circuit trace and solder material for bases which .
+Sugar groups operate as circuit trace and solder material for bases.

 Bases (Adenine, Thymine, Guanine and Cytosine) are used as organic resistors in strands of organic circuit.

+Each base has a spceific resistance which will be calculated as part of this project.

 Calculating the resistance of each base can be used to read "code" within strands of DNA.